Rouen Cathedral: Saint-Romain Tower

 The Saint-Romain tower, on the left facing the west front, was begun in 1145 as part of the original Gothic cathedral.
 The top of the tower, more decorative, was added in the 15th century.
 Like the Butter tower on the right side, it is separated from and slightly behind the main block of the west front.
 The ground level has no windows, and contains the Baptistry.
-Above is a tall vaulted space with are four levels of bays, topped by a very ornate belfry.
+Above is a tall vaulted space with four levels of bays, topped by a very ornate belfry.
 This contains the bourdon or largest Cathedral bell, named Joan of Arc, which weighs 9.5 tons.
 It also houses the sixty-four smaller bells of the carillon, which was restored in 2016.
 It is the second-largest carillon in France.
 The roof of the tower is decorated with sculptures of four small suns, made of gilded lead.